What Does a Fractional CFO Do in the First 90 Days?

 - Advising on funding, financing or restructuring

-- Providing independent challenge at board level
+- Providing independent commercial challenge at board level

-For many owner-directors, this is one of the most valuable aspects of working with a fractional CFO.
+For many owner-directors, this becomes one of the most valuable aspects of working with a fractional CFO.
+It provides a trusted, commercially minded sounding board — someone who understands both the financial detail and the wider strategic direction of the business.

 How Success Is Measured in the First 90 Days

-- Improved financial visibility and understanding
+- Improved forecasting and financial visibility

-- Identification and implementation of profit improvement opportunities
+- Identification of profit improvement opportunities

 Why Embedding in the Management Team Matters